 Symptoms of Thyroid Storm

-Thyroid storms and hyperthyroidism share similar symptoms, but thyroid storm symptoms are notably more severe, sudden, and extreme.
-These intensified symptoms often render individuals unable to care for themselves.
-Common symptoms of thyroid storm include:
+Thyroid storms and hyperthyroidism share similar symptoms, but those of a thyroid storm are significantly more severe, sudden, and extreme.
+These intensified symptoms often leave individuals unable to care for themselves.
+Common signs of a thyroid storm include:

 - High fever that escalates rapidly.